 Horizon Europe is the EU’s funding programme for research and innovation for 2021-2027.
-With a budget of €95 billion, it will be the world’s most ambitious research and innovation programme.
+With a budget of €95 billion, it is the world’s most ambitious research and innovation programme.
 Horizon Europe aims to help achieve the UN’s Sustainable Development Goals and boost the EU’s competitiveness and growth.

 Key Points: